 4. Woodworking Tools Maintenance And Organization

-Tools, tools and more tools, each woodworking shop includes lots of tools.
-These include hand tools, machines and specialized tools.
-How you perform maintenance, clean and organize your wood shop tools is crucial to them lasting long and perform optimally for you.
+Tools, tools, and more tools, each woodworking shop includes lots of tools.
+These include hand tools, machines, and specialized tools.
+How you perform maintenance, clean, and organize your woodshop layout is crucial to them lasting long and perform optimally for you.

-Each wood shop tool such as saws, joiners, planers and table routers require their own maintenance.
-You will need to occasionally clean, lubricate and possibly replace parts, belts and moving items as time goes buy.
+Each woodshop tool such as saws, jointers, planers, and table routers require their own maintenance.
+You will need to occasionally clean, lubricate and possibly replace parts, belts, and moving items as time goes by.

-The key to this process is to create a schedule or checklist and place in good spot, such as buy the door or on a board, which reminds you to perform this maintenance.
-This can be done on a monthly, weekly or daily basis depending on the use of the tool or manufactures recommendations.
+The key to this process is to create a schedule or checklist and place it in a good spot, such as by the door or on a board, which reminds you to perform this maintenance.
+This can be done on a monthly, weekly, or daily basis depending on the use of the tool or manufactures recommendations.

-Another consideration is organization of your tools.
-We all have wood shops which can get cluttered due to the projects we are working on.
-The key is to develop a good organization plan for the ease of use and most importantly finding your tools.
+Another consideration is the organization of your tools.
+We all have wood shops that can get cluttered due to the projects we are working on.
+The key is to develop a good organizational plan for ease of use and most importantly finding your tools.

 This includes everything from the placement of your main saws to the placement of your hand woodworking tools.
-We will get into organization of your wood shop tools more below.
+We will get into the organization of your woodshop tools more below.

 5. Scrap Wood – What To Do With Scrap Wood

-What do you do with the scrap wood which seems to take over your wood shop.
+What do you do with the scrap wood which seems to take over your woodshop?
 Additionally, look at the money sitting there in that wood which you don’t want to get rid of.
-There are a couple of options you have with regard to scrap wood.
+There are a couple of options you have with regard to scrapping wood.

 6. Big Wood Shop Tool Organization and Placement

-Wood shop tool organization and placement can be challenging.
-Typically these are the wood shop tools you use the most and also cost you the most.
-It is important to know with the space you have in you wood shop where to place.
+Woodshop tool organization and placement can be challenging.
+Typically these are the woodshop tools you use the most and also cost you the most.
+It is important to know with the space you have in your woodshop where to place it.

-Typical questions asked for wood shop tool placement are how do I organize my wood shop and what is the ideal size for woodworking shop which impacts the wood shop tool placement.
+Typical questions asked for woodshop tool placement are how do I organize my woodshop and what is the ideal size for a woodworking shop which impacts the woodshop tool placement.

-Important things to consider for wood shop tool placement are use of the tools, power and safety.
+Important things to consider for woodshop tool placement are the use of the tools, power, and safety.

-If the wood shop tool is smaller you can place next to a wall or incorporate into a woodworking bench such as the miter saw.
-Since miter saws cross cut lumber it is an excellent candidate for incorporation into a work bench saving space.
+If the woodshop tool is smaller you can place it next to a wall or incorporate it into a woodworking bench such as the miter saw.
+Since miter saws crosscut lumber it is an excellent candidate for incorporation into a workbench saving space.

 7. Wood Shop – Shelf Organization

-Wood shop space is premium.
-Another great idea is to install wood shop shelving.
-Wood shop shelving allows you store tools, accessories and other wood shop items in an organized fashion.
+Woodshop space is premium.
+Another great idea is to install woodshop shelving.
+Woodshop shelving allows you to store tools, accessories, and other woodshop items in an organized fashion.

-The key to shelving in your wood shop is to get them close to your work area so you have quick access to the tools and accessories.
-A great suggestion is to group like tools and accessories beside the work station.
-If you have a sanding station for example you will need to store all of your sanding supplies in the shelf which would be close to that station.
+The key to shelving in your woodshop is to get them close to your work area so you have quick access to the tools and accessories.
+A great suggestion is to group tools and accessories beside the workstation.
+If you have a sanding station for example you will need to store all of your sanding supplies on the shelf which would be close to that station.

-There are many shelves for you wood shop organization.
+There are many shelves for your woodshop organization.
 Another suggestion is if you use many small pieces you may want to create a framework for accepting plastic buckets.
-More specifically for screws, nails and fasteners which are very small and irritating to store.
-These can incorporated in the wall or on the wall for ease of access.
+More specifically for screws, nails, and fasteners which are very small and irritating to store.
+These can be incorporated in the wall or on the wall for ease of access.

 Shelves don’t have to be fancy to work, but they do have to be functional.
-Be creative and look at the ease of use in you wood shop, create and place wood shop shelving which works for your work flow in your wood shop.
+Be creative and look at the ease of use in your woodshop, create and place woodshop shelving that works for your workflow in your woodshop.